-Creek to Edmonton, the 16 inch crude line from Judy Creek to Edmonton, the 16 inch NGL line from Judy Creek to Edmonton, 16 inch Valleyview to Fox Creek 10 inch Swan Hills to Namao line, 16 inch Redwater to Pipeline Alley line and 16 inch Judy Creek to Whitecourt pump station line and on the 22 inch Horizon Pipeline.
-In 2013, Pembina ran ultrasonic tools on eight pipeline segments, which were all re-inspections with the exception of the 8 inch Simonette to Fox Creek segment.
-Data from these inspections is analyzed by Pembina and third-party technical experts, in conjunction with pipeline pressure data, to design appropriate mitigation, repair and re-assessment programs.
+lines from Fox Creek to Edmonton, the 16" crude line from Judy Creek to Edmonton, the 16" NGL line from Judy Creek to Edmonton, the 16" Valleyview to Fox Creek, the 10" Swan Hills to Namao line, the 16" Redwater to Pipeline Alley line, the 16" Judy Creek to Whitecourt pump station line and the 22" Horizon Pipeline.
+In 2014, Pembina ran ultrasonic tools on 8 pipeline segments, which were all re-inspections with the exception of 12" Western (North), 12" LaGlace to Fox Creek and the 8" Simonette to Fox Creek segment which were all circumferential crack tool inspections.
+Data from these inspections is analyzed by Pembina and third party technical experts, in conjunction with pipeline pressure data, to design appropriate mitigation, repair and reassessment programs.

-In addition to the IMP for pipeline assets, Pembina also has regularly scheduled inspection and repair programs for the above and below-ground storage tanks and pressure vessels.
-Pembina complies with inspection frequencies for pressure vessels set out by the Alberta Boilers Safety Association ("ABSA"), and AER Directive 55 for atmospheric storage tanks and sumps.
-In 2013, Pembina completed 276 pressure vessel, 75 storage tank, and 59 sump tank inspections to achieve compliance.
+In 2014, Pembina completed inspections on 580 pressure vessels, 50 storage tanks, and 5 storage tubes to achieve compliance.
 For each inspection, repairs are conducted as required to ensure compliance to applicable codes and standards.
-In addition, in 2013, Pembina's pressure equipment integrity management programs received two internal audits and a periodic audit by ABSA, which identified only minor findings which have since been addressed.
-In 2014, Pembina is scheduled to inspect 530 pressure vessels, 48 storage tanks, and seven storage tubes.
-Two internal audits of Pembina's pressure equipment integrity management programs are scheduled, as well as program renewal audits with ABSA.
+In addition, in 2014, Pembina's pressure equipment integrity management programs received two internal audits and an Alberta Boilers and Safety Association program renewal audit, which identified only minor findings which have since been addressed.
+In 2015, Pembina is scheduled to inspect 145 pressure vessels, 16 storage tanks, and 10 storage tubes, and complete two internal audits of Pembina's pressure equipment integrity management programs.